 - 3. Both Plantation and Colonial are major interstate oil pipeline common carriers.
-Plantation states that it transports petroleum products over its 3,100-mile system, which originates at Baton Rouge, Louisiana, and includes a mainline extending from Collins, Mississippi, to Greensboro, North Carolina.
+Plantation states that it transports petroleum products over its 3,100-mile system, which originates at Baton Rouge, Louisiana, and includes a mainline extending from Coltins, Mississippi, to Greensboro, North Carolina.
 Plantation explains that it receives petroleum products from refineries in Louisiana and Mississippi, from Gulf Coast marine terminals, and from interconnections with Colonial at Collins, Mississippi, and Helena, Alabama, and transports the products to 130 terminals in a number of southern and southeastern states. - 4.
 Plantation further states that Colonial is the nation's largest transporter of refined petroleum products, with a system encompassing approximately 2,886 miles of mainlines, 2,196 miles of stub-lines, and 192 miles of delivery lines.
 Plantation observes that Colonial serves refineries at origin points in the Western Gulf Coast area through two parallel mainlines originating at Houston, Texas, and ending at a tank farm at Greensboro.
 However, continues Plantation, Colonial has two additional mainlines extending northward from Greensboro, with one terminating near Baltimore, Maryland, and the other terminating in the New York Harbor area.
-Plantation also explains that Colonial delivers large quantities of petroleum products to Department of Defense the distribution of traffic that is not specifically routed by the shipper.
-As used in this paragraph the term "connecting line" means the connecting line of any carrier subject to the provisions of this chapter or any common carrier by water, subject to chapter 12 of this Appendix.
+Plantation also explains that Colonial delivers large quantities of petroleum products to Department of Defense facilities, marine and truck terminals, airports, other pipelines, power generating plants, and distribution facilities. - 5.
+Plantation states that its system parallels the Colonial system from Collins to Greensboro and that the mainlines of the two companies typically are only a few miles apart.
+Because of this, continues Plantation, many terminals on the Plantation system also can receive deliveries from Colonial.
+Plantation contends that Colonial's herche ech high ( lines from Collins to Greensboro occasionally become capacity-constrained during seasonal peak periods, requiring Colonial to prorate shipments on its system.
+In contrast, Plantation emphasizes that its own system between these points typically has excess capacity throughout the year.